Zahrat al-Mada'en

-A somber musical response to the Naksa, its lyrics extol the city of Jerusalem, focusing on the situation of its populace and praying for its future liberation, with a special emphasis on its religiously diverse, multi-confessional history.
+The song was composed as a somber musical response to the Naksa, and its lyrics focus on the city of Jerusalem and the experiences of its inhabitants.
+The song also expresses a hope for the city's future liberation and emphasizes Jerusalem's religiously diverse and multi-confessional history.

-The song, one of the first Arabic-language songs to deal with Jerusalem in any detail, was immensely well-received, becoming an instant hit, the most popular of Fairuz's songs about Palestine, and one of the most celebrated songs of the Arab world.
+The song, one of the first Arabic-language songs to deal with Jerusalem in any detail, was well-received, becoming an instant hit, the most popular of Fairuz's songs about Palestine, and one of the most celebrated songs of the Arab world.

 Background

 The Rahbani brothers were known for their early commitment to the Palestinian cause, and Fairuz is celebrated throughout the Arab world for her songs about Palestine, the first of which was the 1957 semi-dramatic "Raji'un" ("We Are Returning"), written and composed for Cairo Radio.
 The Rahbanis' songs for Palestine built on a strong tradition of pre-existing Arab nationalist and pro-Palestinian songs pioneered in Egypt by singers Umm Kulthum and Mohammed Abdel Wahab, which endorsed Gamal Abdel Nasser and frequently featured religious references.

 The Arab defeat in the 1967 Six-Day War, however, came as an impactful shock to the Arab world, with the Arab populace being previously led to believe that victory is inevitable, even as Arab armies were suffering defeat after defeat.
 For the Arab world, the war's disastrous outcome came with several political and cultural ramifications, that Christopher Stone likened to the impact of World War I on Europe.
 Although it had the short-term effect of temporarily decreasing artistic activity, the defeat ended up causing a cultural renaissance of sorts with disappointment, grief and resolve being expressed in several artistic mediums.
 One of the quickest artistic responses to the defeat was "Zahrat al-Mada'en", which was debuted in Lebanon's Cedars Festival in the very summer of 1967.
 The song's lyrics were written by poet Said Akl who also wrote Fairuz's songs about Damascus, Mecca and Kuwait, among others.